$900 Bankruptcy Attorney Adam Garcia

 Bankruptcy is not an automatic process.
-To file a strong bankruptcy petition I will need some information from you.
-Specifically, I will need to learn more about your recent transactions and income.
-To gather the necessary information I will give you a bankruptcy workbook and documents list.
-Once you have completed this paperwork I will meet with you to review your workbook and documents and answer any questions you may have.
+To file your bankruptcy petition I need some information and documents.
+Specifically, I need to learn more about your recent transactions and income.
+To gather this necessary information I will speak with you over the phone and review your pay stubs, bank statements and tax returns.
 From there I will prepare your bankruptcy petition, statements and schedules.

 That is impossible to answer without first conducting an initial consultation.
-To help you get an answer to that question I offer a free bankruptcy consultation.
-We can have this consultation over the phone as soon as possible.
-To schedule your free consultation call my office at (916) 596-1018.
+To help you get an answer to that question I offer a free consultation.
+We can have this consultation over the phone or in my office as soon as possible.
+To receive your free consultation call me at (916) 596-1018.

 California Bankruptcy Law